 GAAP they are included within net claims incurred.

-The largest increase in gross earned premium in 2022 were seen across Canada, United Kingdom and the United States, with the Company's insurance premium base very much London Market centric as well as increased Group focus.
+The largest increase in gross earned premium in 2023 were seen across USA, United Kingdom and Australia, with the Company's insurance premium base very much London Market centric as well as increased Group focus.

 A.3 Investment Performance